Some examples of noncommutative projective Calabi-Yau schemes: Comparison and closed points

 \section{Comparison and closed points}

-In this section, we calculate point modules (closed points) of noncommutative Calabi-Yau schemes obtained in Section \ref{sec2} and compare our examples with commutative Calabi-Yau schemes and noncommutative Calabi-Yau projective schemes obtained in \cite{kanazawa2015}. \begin{dfn}[{\cite[Definition 3.8]{artin2007some}, \cite[Definition 3.1]{rogalski2014noncommutative}, \cite{laft2015quantum}}] Let $A$ be a connected graded $k$-algebra generated in degree $1$.
-Let $M$ be a graded right $A$-module.
-We say $M$ is a point module if $M$ is cyclic, generated in degree $0$ and $\op{dim}_k(M_i) =1$ for all $i \geq 0$. \end{dfn}
+In this section, we calculate closed points of noncommutative projective Calabi-Yau schemes of dimension $2$ obtained in Section \ref{122542_31Aug23} and compare our examples with commutative Calabi-Yau varieties and the first examples constructed in \cite{kanazawa2015}.
+In particular, we show that a noncommutative projective Calabi-Yau scheme in Section \ref{122542_31Aug23} gives essentially a new example of noncommutative projective Calabi-Yau schemes. \begin{eg} Any weight $(d_0,d_1,d_2,d_3)$ of noncommutative projective Calabi-Yau 2 schemes in Theorem \ref{thm2} such that $\op{gcd}(d_0,d_1,d_2,d_3)=1$ is one of the following (obtained by using a computer):

-We mention some basic facts about point modules of connected graded $k$-algebras which are needed in this section.
-For details, see \cite[Section 3]{rogalski2014noncommutative}, \cite[Section 3]{kanazawa2015}, etc.